roneesh/memory-game/README.md

 The states that ```<GameLevel />``` render are the heart of the application.
 A game of memory consists of various states that transition back and forth to each other.

 The initial level is ```<LevelReady />``` which is a blank board waiting to start being played.
 Once the user starts to play, it transitions to a ```<LevelPreivew />``` where they get to see the tiles.
 This state has custom animations showing the tiles.
 Once the preview is done, we transition to ```<LevelPlaying />``` which clones the board and plays the game.

-There is are two quirks in LevelPlaying.
-Normally when I update state I re-copy all my data (something I learned from my Immutable.js days :-), however in this component, the boardCopy item on state updates its values in place, and I don't re-copy the state.
-When writing the code to duplicate state, it seemed unncessarily verbose, with no real gain given the context of a small application.
+There are two quirks in LevelPlaying.
+Normally when I update state I copy all my data (something I learned from my Immutable.js days :-), however in this component, the boardCopy has its values updated in place, and I don't re-copy the state.
+When writing the code to duplicate state, it seemed unncessarily verbose with no real gain given the context of a small application.
 But generally as a rule I would avoid in-place mutations on state data.

 The second quirk is that two tests in LevelPlaying aren't passing.
 I believe it has to do with an issue around Jests timers.

 Finally, once the level is complete we transition to ```<LevelFinished />```, which animates the tiles off the screen and then increments the level and transitions us back to LevelReady.